Table of Contents

 - You make the right type of consolidation loan for your current financial situation.

 What Are Your Options in Consolidation Loans?

-The right type of loan consolidation you make will matter a great deal.
+Getting the right type of consolidation loan will matter a great deal.
 You’ll know it’s right if it helps combine your debts into a more simple and affordable payment plan.
 Additionally, each type of debt consolidation has pros and cons that can help you determine if it is a good fit or a bad one.

 In Canada, there are 7 basic types of debt consolidation services.

 - Using a debt consolidation loan – This can either be an unsecured debt consolidation loan in Canada without any collateral, such as credit cards, payday loans and personal loans, or a secured debt consolidation loan which will require collateral such as property, vehicle, term deposit, valuable jewelry or other assets that can easily be sold or liquidated.

 - Using a home equity loan / refinance mortgage / second mortgage – This is a loan taken against the portion of your home that you own.

 - Using personal overdrafts and lines of credit – This can be a loan attached to your existing bank or checking account or a personal loan that gives you access to a specified credit limit.

 - Credit card consolidation – The best way to consolidate credit card debt is to transfer all your other credit card balances over to a 0% interest balance transfer credit card that charges no interest or to a low-interest card with low promotional interest rates for a period of 6 to 18 months.

 - Debt settlement – A trained debt consultant negotiates with your creditors to offer a one-time lump sum payment to settle your debts, usually just credit card balances.